 Summer Container Care Tips

-Pot up to a larger container which increases room for lots and lots of roots and provides more soil for holding moisture.
+- Pot up to a larger container which increases room for lots and lots of roots.
+Plus it provides more soil for holding moisture.

 - Use a high-quality potting soil and consider adding water-holding crystals to the soil mix.
 Allowing soil to dry out is the number one way to stress and damage your plants.

 - You’ll be watering frequently which leaches nutrients at a rapid rate.
 Feed regularly with a diluted liquid fertilizer (we like fish or seaweed emulsions).

 - Group container where possible to allow the pots and plants to shade each other, especially in hot, afternoon sun.

 - When possible, give plants some shade during the hottest part of the day.
 This is more about reducing your watering chores than impacting the plants.

 - Speaking of watering, make sure to thoroughly moisten the root ball.
 Best way is to water once, let drain, water a second time, and top off with a third drink.
 Too much?
 Drip irrigation kits for pots are not expensive and readily-available at garden centers.
 Add a timer for even less work!

 - Top off with a few inches of mulch.
 It not only adds a finishing touch, but it really does help to hold moisture.